Nobility of the World

 gender in individual names and in classifications such as "men", as the character's fundamental meaning is "male".

-Titles of female members of the aristocracies varied in different dynasties and eras, each
+of female members of the aristocracies varied in different dynasties and eras, each having unique classifications for the

-having unique classifications for the spouses of the emperor.
-Any female member excluding a spouse of an emperor can be called
+spouses of the emperor.
+Any female member excluding a spouse of an emperor can be called a princess or gongzhu (公主

-a princess or gongzhu (公主 gōng zhǔ), and incorporated her associated place into her title if she had
+gōng zhǔ), and incorporated her associated place into her title if she had one.

-Other Historical
+Other Historical Chinese Titles

-titles might be tailored down to a single individual being officially honored for a particular achievement, with or without
+down to a single individual being officially honored for a particular achievement, with or without executive portfolio following

-executive portfolio following the granting of the title, and might truly be titles outside the executive government structure,
+the granting of the title, and might truly be titles outside the executive government structure, even when words used in their

-even when words used in their phrasing would otherwise imply executive office.
+phrasing would otherwise imply executive office.

 Protector General - 都護; Duhu

-On the other hand, victorious generals were often
+On the other hand, victorious generals were

-course of Guan Yu's military career.
+active course of Guan Yu's military career.